ungkarnj/ungkarnj.github.io/index.md

 # Research Interests
 My research interests are in the use of light scattering techniques to investigate microrheological responses of fluids and to retreive size distribution of colloidal micro-nanoparticles.
 Study of microrheology benefits for manufacturing and life sciences research producing precisely defined materials of interest.
 Whereas, micro-nano particle sizing to create a tools aiming at detection of protein aggregation and antigen-antibody interactions.
 Application spans from biological researches to clinical practices.

+# Grants
+2024 to 2026 - TRF Grant for New Researcher, National Research Council of Thailand (NRCT), Principal Investigator.

 # Contact
 email: ungkarn.jarujareet@nectec.or.th

-# Grant
-2024 to 2026 - TRF Grant for New Researcher, National Research Council of Thailand (NRCT).

 # Research
 ## A portable device for microrheological characterisation